Particular/docs.particular.net/nservicebus/gateway/multi-site-deployments_timeouts_gateway_[1,2].partial.md

 ## Transaction timeouts

-Transmitting messages to remote sites will by default use the default transaction timeout of the underlying transport.
-A custom timeout value can be configured as follows:
+Transmitting messages to remote sites will use the default transaction timeout of the underlying transport.
+To override this, a custom timeout value can be configured:

-snippet: CustomGatewayTimeoutConfig
+snippet: GatewayCustomTransactionTimeoutConfig

-NOTE: The value must be a valid [`System.TimeSpan`](https://msdn.microsoft.com/en-us/library/se73z7b9)
+NOTE: The value must be a valid [`System.TimeSpan`](https://msdn.microsoft.com/en-us/library/se73z7b9).